UCL-CHIG/Phenotyping-adversity-related-hospital-admissions-using-ICD-10-codes/README.md

 # Phenotyping-adversity-related-hospital-admissions-using-ICD-10-codes
 This repository covers ICD-10 codes from 3 mutually non-exclusive code lists which can be used to identify admissions related to substance misuse, mental health problems, or exposure to violence in hospital records in England.
 We also include basic R code which we used to identify women with a history of adversity-related hospital admissions prior to birth using a three-year look-back window in the Hospital Episode Statistics data.

+The codes were used in the following piece of work:
+Pearson, R., Jay, M. A., Wijlaars, L., De Stavola, B., Syed, S., Bedston, S., Gilbert, R. (2020).
+Association between health indicators of maternal adversity and the rate of infant entry to local authority care in England: a longitudinal ecological study.
+BMJ Open https://doi.org/10.1136/bmjopen-2019-036564

+#

 These codes come from several published ICD-10 code lists:

 ## 1) Substance misuse: